rschristopher/rschristopher.github.io/src/saving/appendix/airgapped-computer.md

     1. completely air-gapped (no fan, no speaker, no microphone, QR-code reader only)
     1. read-only filesystem by default (option for persisting an encrypted volume)
     1. should run Linux
-    1. should run electrum, python, and a terminal
+    1. should run electrum or sparrow, python, and a terminal
     1. isolated electronic and physical counter-measures (to surveillance)

     All software and configuration should be on the MicroSD (like a Raspberry Pi) but with an optional tamper-proof seal such that seed phrases could only be generated *after* sealing the MicroSD in place.